hienanhtran254/Customer-personality-analysis-by-PCA-and-Clustering/README.md

 # Customer personality analysis
+Customer Personality Analysis is a detailed analysis of a company’s ideal customers.
+It helps a business to better understand its customers and makes it easier for them to modify products according to the specific needs, behaviors and concerns of different types of customers.

 ## 1. Background:
 This report aims to explore the dataset from customer-personality.csv to help a company understand their customers' behaviour.